ainsleylotito/HispanicMortalityOTC2.0/README.md

 ## Data

-- Mortality data (2007–2023) at the county-year level
-- Population estimates each year by age, sex, race, and ethnicity (2007-2023)
+Raw datafiles are in the `/RawData` directory. - Mortality data (2007–2023) at the county-year level - Population estimates each year by age, sex, race, and ethnicity (2007-2023)

 ### Data sources: